dweb-x/volumio/README.md

 ],
 ```

 These are the default HTTP headers that will be sent with every request to the Volumio API.
 The default headers are set to work with the Volumio API's JSON responses.
-You typically won't need to modify these unless the API requirements change.
+You typically won't need to modify these.

 ## Usage